-7. Information and data that are considered proprietary by either the Authority or the contractor or that are delivered or disclosed by one of them ("discloser") to the other ("recipient") during the course of performance of the contract, and that is designated as confidential ("information") shall be held in confidence and shall be handled as follows: the recipient of such information shall use the same care and discretion to avoid disclosure, publication or dissemination of the discloser's information as it uses with its own similar information that it does not wish to disclose, publish or disseminate, and the recipient may use the discloser's information solely for the purpose for which it was disclosed.
+7. Information and data that are considered proprietary by either the Authority or the contractor or that are delivered or disclosed by one of them ("discloser") to the other ("recipient") during the course of performance of the contract, and that is designated as confidential ("information") shall be held in confidence and shall be handled as follows: the recipient of such information shall use the same care and discretion to avoid disclosure, publication or dissemination of the discloser's information as it uses with its own similar information that it does not wish to disclose, publish or disseminate and the recipient may use the discloser's information solely for the purpose for which it was disclosed.
 The recipient may not disclose confidential information to any other party unless with the discloser's prior written consent.
-Subject to and without any waiver of the privileges and immunities of the Authority and its officials, the contractor may disclose information to the extent required by law, provided that the contractor will give the Authority sufficient prior notice of a request for the disclosure of information in order to allow the Authority to have a reasonable opportunity to take protective measures or such other action as may be appropriate before any such disclosure is made.
-The Authority may disclose information to the extent required pursuant to the United Nations Convention on the Law of the Sea and the Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982, and the rules, regulations and procedures of the Authority.
+Subject to and without any waiver of the privileges and immunities of the Authority and its officials, the contractor may disclose information to the extent required by law, provided that the contractor will give the Authority sufficient prior notice of a request for the discloser of information in order to allow the Authority to have a reasonable opportunity to take protective measures or such other action as may be appropriate before any such disclosure is made.
+The Authority may disclose information to the extent required pursuant to the UNCLOS and the Agreement relating to the Implementation of Part XI of the UNCLOS of 10 December 1982, and the rules, regulations and procedures of the Authority.
 The recipient shall not be precluded from disclosing information that is obtained by the recipient from a third party without restriction, is disclosed by the discloser to a third party without any obligation of confidentiality, is previously known by the recipient or is developed at any time by the recipient completely independently of any disclosures hereunder.
 These obligations and restrictions of confidentiality shall be effective during the term of the contract, including any extension thereof, and, unless otherwise provided in the contract, shall remain effective following any termination of the contract.

-- 8. Confidential information means information that: - (a) Is by its nature confidential; - (b) Is designated by the Authority as confidential; - (c) The contractor knows or ought to know is confidential. - 9.
-Confidential information does not include information that: - (a) Is or becomes public knowledge by means other than by breach of the contract; - (b) Is in the possession of the contractor without restriction to disclosure before the date of receipt from the Authority; - (c) Has been independently developed or acquired by the contractor; - (d) Was in the possession of the contractor prior to the commencement date of the contract; - (e) Is obtained by the contractor from a third party that is free to divulge the same. - 10.
-The Authority may at any time require the contractor to give a written undertaking, in a form required by the Authority, relating to the non-disclosure of confidential information.
-In the written undertaking, the contractor is required to acknowledge that the provisions of article 168 of the United Nations Convention on the Law of the Sea related to the responsibilities of the staff of the Authority apply, mutatis mutandis, to the contractor.
+8. Confidential information means information that:

+- (a) Is by its nature confidential; - (b) Is designated by the Authority as confidential;

+(c) The contractor knows or ought to know is confidential.

+9. Confidential information does not include information that:

+(a) Is or becomes public knowledge by means other than by breach of the contract;

+(b) Is in the possession of the contractor without restriction to disclosure before the date of receipt from the Authority;

+(c) Has been independently developed or acquired by the contractor;

+(d) Was in the possession of the contractor prior to the commencement date of the contract;

+(e) Is obtained by the contractor from a third party that is free to divulge the same.

+10. The Authority may at any time require the contractor to give a written undertaking, in a form required by the Authority, relating to the non-disclosure of confidential information.
+In the written undertaking, the contractor is required to acknowledge that the provisions of article 168 of the UNCLOS related to the responsibilities of the staff of the Authority apply, mutatis mutandis, to the contractor.
 The contractor shall promptly arrange for all such undertakings to be given.